hpc2n/intro-linux/docs/linux.md

 ## Process

 Each program you start on your system will run a number of processes in the background.
 A <code>process</code> is the instance of a running program which does the computation.
+It is the allocation of memory for the program as well as a thread for execution.

 !!!
-Example "Examples"

-    - The web browser you just opened to browse the internet launches a process, or a set of processes to help you interact with it and browse the internet.
-Similarly, your system's file manager, terminal, media player, and every other program depends on processes to produce the output.
+Example "Examples that launches a process or a set of processes"

+    - You start a program, maybe a game
+    - You start your web browser
+    - You open a new tab in your web browser
+    - You run a command in a terminal

+All programs depends on processes to run and produce output.

+!!!
+NOTE

-In Linux, a Process refers to a running instance of a program or command.
-Each process has its unique process ID (PID) and associated system resources, such as memory, file descriptors, and execution context.
-Linux provides robust process management capabilities, allowing users to start, terminate, and monitor processes, control their execution, and manage system resources efficiently.
+    - In Linux a <code>process</code> refers to a running instance of a program or command.
+    - Each process has a unique process ID (PID)
+    - Each process also has associated system resources (memory, file descriptors, etc)
+    - There are robust process management capabilities.
+Users can start, terminate, monitor processes, control their execution, manage system resources

 ## Shells, shell scripting

-A Shell is a command-line interpreter that provides an interface for users to interact with the operating system.
-Linux offers various shells, such as Bash (Bourne Again Shell), C Shell, Korn Shell, and Zsh.
-Shells allow users to execute commands, run scripts, and perform system operations.
-They provide features like command history, input/output redirection, variables, and control structures, enhancing the power and flexibility of the command-line interface.
+A Shell is a command-line interpreter which provides an interface for users to interact with the operating system.

-Bash (Bourne Again Shell)
+There are several different shells: Bash (Bourne Again Shell), C Shell, Korn Shell, and Zsh, etc.

-Bash, or Bourne Again Shell, is a popular Unix shell and command language used in Linux distributions.
+Shells allow users to:
+- execute commands
+- run scripts
+- perform system operations

+Shells provide features like:
+- command history
+- input/output redirection
+- variables
+- control structures

+The two main "families" of shells are C-shell and Bourne shell.

+- **csh**: The C shell (csh or the improved version, tcsh) is a Unix shell created by Bill Joy while he was a graduate student at University of California, Berkeley in the late 1970s.
+The C shell is a command processor which is typically run in a text window, allowing the user to type and execute commands.
+The C shell can also read commands from a file, called a script.
+The style of the shell script language resembles C.
+- **tcsh**: a Unix shell based on and backward compatible with the C shell (csh).
+It is essentially the C shell with programmable command-line completion, command-line editing, and a few other features.
+Unlike the other common shells, functions cannot be defined in a tcsh script and the user must use aliases instead (as in csh).
+- **sh**: The Bourne shell (sh) is a shell command-line interpreter for computer operating systems, developed by Stephen Bourne at Bell Labs.
+It is used as an interactive command interpreter, but was also intended as a scripting language and contains most of the features that are commonly considered to produce structured programs.
+- **bash**: (Bourne Again Shell).
 It provides a command-line interface for interacting with the operating system and executing commands.
 Bash offers features like command history, tab completion, scripting capabilities, and extensive support for shell scripting, making it a powerful tool for system administration and automation.

-Shells (Bash, Zsh, etc.)

-As mentioned before, a shell is an interface that helps you interact with your system.
-It can either be a command-line interface like the terminal or a graphical one like the GNOME Shell.
-A shell also acts as a command interpreter for any command you enter in the terminal.

-You can install several different shells on Linux.
-Examples include Bash, Zsh, Fish, sh, Ksh, etc. Each shell has the same role: helping the user and processes interact with other processes on the system.
+- **ksh**: KornShell.
+It is a Unix shell which was developed by David Korn at Bell Labs in the early 1980s.
+KornShell is backward-compatible with the Bourne shell and includes many features of the C shell, inspired by the requests of Bell Labs users.
+- **zsh**: The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
+Zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh.

+Bash and tcsh are probably the most "popular" of the shells.

-Shell Scripting
+### Shell Scripting

+A shell script is a computer program designed to be run by a Unix shell, a command-line interpreter.

-When you write a bunch of Linux commands and wrap them up together in a single file, the resulting file is called a "shell script."
+When you write several Linux commands and place them together in a single file, the resulting file is called a "shell script."

 Shell scripting is the process of writing scripts using Linux commands, which are then interpreted by the shell installed on your system.

+!!!
+Note

-Batch scripts are the Windows equivalent to shell scripts on Linux.
+    The Windows equivalent to shell scripts are "batch scripts".
+Do NOT confuse these with the batch scripts used by batch systems!

-The most popular form of shell scripting is Bash scripting, which refers to writing and executing scripts using the Bash shell.
-Shell scripts are a powerful way to automate tasks on your Linux machine; they make computing a lot simpler and fun for the users.
+The most popular shell scripting language is Bash scripting - this means writing and executing scripts using the Bash shell.
-There's a Lot More Left to Learn About Linux!

-Knowing the terms and jargon brings you a step closer to your goal of becoming a Linux power user.
-To be able to use Linux to its full potential, you should be well-versed with the command line and know how to troubleshoot the operating system to make it work for you, and not the other way around.

 ## File system

+A file system provides a data storage service that allows applications to share mass storage.
+Without a file system, applications could access the storage in incompatible ways that lead to resource contention, data corruption and data loss.

 A File System is a method or structure the operating system uses to organize and store files on disk or other storage devices.

+!!!
+NOTE

-Linux supports different file systems, including ext4, XFS, Btrfs, and NTFS.
-Each file system has features, performance characteristics, and compatibility with other operating systems.
+    Linux supports several different file systems, including ext4, XFS, Btrfs, and NTFS.
+These file systems has different features, performance characteristics, and compatibility with other operating systems.

 ## GNU

-The ‘GNU’ project is a collection of free software that includes some of Linux’s most popular applications.
-It’s developed by the same people behind the General Public License (GPL), which is a big hit in the open source world.
-Simply put, you can do almost anything you want with software published under the GPL license, including modifying and sharing it (under the same license).

-GNU, a recursive acronym for "GNU's Not Unix," is a collection of open-source tools that anyone can use for free to develop their own apps and operating systems.
-The GNU Project, founded by Richard Stallman, aims at developing and distributing software for free and provides every developer with open-source tools to do the same.
+GNU is an extensive collection of free software, which can be used as an operating system or can be used in parts with other operating systems.
+The use of the completed GNU tools led to the family of operating systems popularly known as Linux.
+Most of GNU is licensed under the GNU Project's own General Public License.i

+GNU is a recursive acronym for "GNU's Not Unix".

 The Linux kernel is licensed under GNU's GPL (General Public License) and is thus known as GNU/Linux.
 Any operating system developed using the open-source GNU tools and the Linux kernel falls under the category of Linux distributions.
-But what are distributions, you might ask?

-GNU (GNU's Not Unix)

-GNU is a free and open-source project initiated by Richard Stallman to create a complete Unix-like operating system.
-The GNU project provides various essential software components and utilities, including the GNU Compiler Collection (GCC), GNU Bash, GNU Core Utilities, and many others.
-Linux distributions often combine the Linux kernel with GNU software to create a complete operating system.

 ## Advanced

+There are many other terms which you may come across when reading about Linux.
+These are a few of them.

 ### Bootloader, grub